Long-term orbital and rotational motions of Ceres and Vesta: Orbital and rotational solutions obtained with the symplectic integration

 For Ceres and Vesta, we perform a frequency analysis of $z$ and $\zeta$ on the time interval $\left[-25:5\right]\MYR$.
-We consider the fifty secular terms with the highest amplitudes which have a frequency in the interval $\left[-300:300\right]\arc$ in tables \ref{tab:freqorbiceres} and \ref{tab:freqorbivesta}.
-The frequency decompositions of tables \ref{tab:freqorbiceres} and \ref{tab:freqorbivesta} allow to obtain a secular solution, which reproduces the secular evolution of the solution \La{} on $\left[-20:0\right]\MYR$ in figures \ref{fig:compmodsecceres} and \ref{fig:compmodsecvesta}, where the differences with the solution \La{} correspond to the short period terms excluded from the secular solution.
-It is not the case for the ones obtained with a frequency analysis on the time interval $\left[-20:0\right]\MYR$.
+We consider the 50 secular terms with the highest amplitudes which have a frequency in the interval $\left[-300:300\right]\arc$ in tables \ref{tab:freqorbiceres} and \ref{tab:freqorbivesta} (Appendix \ref{sec:freqdecomp}).
+The frequency decompositions of tables \ref{tab:freqorbiceres} and \ref{tab:freqorbivesta} allow us to obtain a secular solution, which reproduces the secular evolution of the solution \La{} on $\left[-20:0\right]\MYR$ in figures \ref{fig:compmodsecceres} and \ref{fig:compmodsecvesta}, where the differences with the solution \La{} correspond to the short-period terms excluded from the secular solution.
+It is not the case for those obtained with a frequency analysis on the time interval $\left[-20:0\right]\MYR$.

 These frequency decompositions are used in section \ref{SEC:stab} to compute the orbital quantities in Eq. (\ref{eq:integsec}) needed for the secular integration of the rotation.
 The terms of weak amplitude can play a role in the long-term rotation in the case of secular resonances.
-For instance, the passage through the resonance with the frequency $s_6+g_5-g_6$ is responsible for a decrease of the obliquity of about $0.4\degree$ for the Earth \citep{laskarjoutelboudin1993,laskar2004b}.
+For instance, the passage through the resonance with the frequency $s_6+g_5-g_6$ is responsible for a decrease in the obliquity of about $0.4\degree$ for the Earth \citep{laskarjoutelboudin1993,laskar2004b}.
 Therefore, we add to the frequency decompositions of the variable $\zeta$ for Ceres the 100 following terms in the interval $\left[-45:60\right]\arc$ and for Vesta the 100 following terms in the interval $\left[-34:60\right]\arc$.
-These boundaries have been chosen such that it selects the frequencies, which can play a role in the long-term rotation without all the terms close to the principal frequencies $s$.
+These boundaries have been chosen such that they select the frequencies, which can play a role in the long-term rotation without all the terms close to the principal frequencies $s$.